sagemath/sagetrac-mirror/README.md

 Supported Platforms
 -------------------

-Sage fully supports several Linux distributions, recent versions of Mac OS X, Windows (using virtualization), as well as a number of Solaris and OpenSolaris releases.
+Sage fully supports all major Linux distributions, recent versions of Mac OS X, and Windows (using Cygwin or using virtualization).

-Ports are in progress to some other, less common platforms.
-The list of supported platforms and their current statuses are given in [our wiki](https://wiki.sagemath.org/SupportedPlatforms).

-If you are interested in helping port Sage to a new platform, please let us know at the [sage-devel mailing list](https://groups.google.com/group/sage-devel).

 Quick Instructions to Build from Source
 ---------------------------------------